sethfischer/sethfischer.github.io/content/web-development/optimising-page-speed-case-study.rst

 load time.

-As a result of the modifications made to achieve these improvements the functionality and flexibility of the original theme has been reduced.
+As a result of the modifications made to achieve these improvements the capability and flexibility of the original theme has been reduced.
 In addition, due to the extensive nature of the modifications merging upstream commits is no longer a trivial task.

 The ease of use of the original theme has also been affected by introducing the following dependencies: